Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Why should I donate through Horizon rather than donating direct?**

-**A:** In order to enable more to experience the power of cultural exchange, and increase total donations to great causes in the process.
-In the future, we plan to track your overall impact, which includes donations made traveling as well as those resulting from hosting.
+**A:** By all means, donate in whatever way you prefer!
+We have paired charitable giving with In the future, we plan to track your overall impact, which includes donations made traveling as well as those resulting from hosting.
 You can see a sample profile with [co-founder Drew Meyers's impact here](http://www.horizonapp.co/drewmeyers).

 **Q: Why do I have to pay credit card processing fees?**